revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 <blockquote>

 - From view to component
-- Bind DOM events such as keystrokes, button clicks, mouse overs, touches, etc. to a function in the component.
+- Bind DOM events such as keystrokes, button clicks, mouseovers, touches, etc. to a function in the component.
-- Uses (), parentheses in the html file
+- Uses (), parentheses in the HTML file
 - Here, we were calling the `OnClick()` function, when the ‘Click Here’ button is clicked.

 ![image](https://user-images.githubusercontent.com/103101208/185593164-aa23c1a2-497c-4906-8b32-15af3231d0a6.png)